Ukalus/Golden-Dawn-Sun-Editor/README.md

 # Golden Sun: Dark Dawn RE

+note: This is a mess right now, come back in a few weeks

 note: Apicula might be responible for some of the messed up models (weird proportions) it could have something todo with the skeleton matrices

+# Current best way to export the most amount of assets so that one can view / extract them with apicula

+1. Unpack with Tinke
+2. Unpack with Tinke again
+3. Unpack with Tinke AGAIN (No joke)
+4. Make sure lzx is installed in the third_party folder (quick setup script needs this to decompress files)
+5. run `python ./scripts/quick_setup`
+6. enjoy ( current highest number of viewable models: 4270) some texture bugs

 ## Tools